nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 If you type `countdown exams`, you can see the countdown of all upcoming exams.

-The remaining date for the exams is printed in ascending order.
+The exam with the closest date will be printed first.

 Format: `countdown exams`